 Your guide to doing business in Nigeria

-Nigeria is the most populous nation in Africa, and its second-largest economy.
-Situated on the continental west coast, and bordered by Benin, Niger, Chad, and Cameroon, Nigeria represents a gateway to Africa, facilitating trade links with partners across the Atlantic Ocean and the rest of the world.
-Classified as an emerging economy, Nigeria went through a period of financial mismanagement in the 20th century, but after government reforms, saw rapid growth in the 21st century - a trend driven by its abundant natural resources, including valuable oil reserves.
-Beyond its oil sector, Nigeria is diversifying its economy: agriculture, mining, manufacturing, real, estate, telecommunications, and financial services have all become important sectors, while Nigeria itself has become one of Africa’s major banking markets, drawing a range of international investment interests.
-Although Nigeria still faces challenges characteristic of African economies - such as high capital costs, corruption and supply shortages - its government is laying the foundation for further economic development, through membership of OPEC, the United Nations and the MINT group of countries.
+Nigeria is the most populous nation in Africa and its second-largest economy.
+Situated on the continental west coast and bordered by Benin, Niger, Chad, and Cameroon, Nigeria represents a gateway to Africa, facilitating trade links with partners across the Atlantic Ocean and the rest of the world.
+Classified as an emerging economy, Nigeria went through a period of financial mismanagement in the 20th century but after government reforms, experienced rapid growth in the 21st century - driven by abundant natural resources, including valuable oil reserves.
+Beyond its oil sector, Nigeria is diversifying its economy: agriculture, mining, manufacturing, real, estate, telecommunications, and financial services have all become important sectors while Nigeria itself has become one of Africa’s major banking markets, drawing a range of international investment interests.
+Although Nigeria still faces challenges characteristic of African economies - such as high capital costs, corruption and supply shortages - the government is laying foundations for economic development, through membership of OPEC, the UN and the MINT group of countries.
 Nigeria’s economic reforms have had positive effects: in 2019, Nigeria’s GDP reached an estimated $446.5 trillion, with a growth rate of 2.3%, and the country was ranked 131 on the World Bank’s Ease of Doing Business Survey 2019.

 Interested investors should find a range of reasons to target Nigeria, including: